-We have audited the financial statements of GatorCare Health Management Corporation ("GatorCare"), a direct support organization and component unit of the University of Florida, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise GatorCare's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities and aggregate remaining fund information of GatorCare Health Management Corporation ("GatorCare"), a direct support organization and component unit of the University of Florida, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise GatorCare's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the business-type activities and the fiduciary activities of GatorCare as of June 30, 2022, and the respective changes in financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate remaining fund information of GatorCare as of June 30, 2023, and the respective changes in its financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.